top of page

 Featuring a diverse array of topics, speakers, resources, and workshops.
 The event provides an opportunity for meaningful and enriching conversations to take place about when someone dies.

-Explore the practical issues, emotions, myths, and traditions of dying in America as we dive into Grief for 2023.
+Explore the practical issues, emotions, myths, and traditions of dying in America at the 2024 conference.

 "We teach people in our culture how to drive and how to cook,